functionless/eventual-website/docs/reference/orchestration/workflow.md

 Workflows are programs that coordinate complex business processes, including calling Tasks, coordinating time-based actions, and interacting with people.
 They are designed to be reliable and durable, allowing them to execute over long periods of time and recover from failures.
 Workflows are particularly useful for orchestrating the interactions between various systems and components, serving as the "glue" that holds everything together.

 :::caution
 A Workflow is purely for decision-making.
 It must not have side effects in and of itself.
-To have side effects, you must either: 1) [call an Task](./task.md#call-an-task-from-within-a-workflow), or 2) [publish an Event](../messaging/event.md#publish-an-event).
+To have side effects, you must either: 1) [call a task](./task.md#call-an-task-from-within-a-workflow), or 2) [publish an Event](../messaging/event.md#publish-an-event).

 See [Runtime Semantics](#runtime-semantics) and [Deterministic Constraints](#deterministic-constraints) for more information.
 :::